Jakub-Chojnacki/Jakub-Chojnacki/README.md

 **`Jakub Chojnacki`**

- I'm a junior React and React Native developer at Digimonkeys.
+ I'm a React and React Native developer at GIAP.
 I've started programming when I was around 12 years old then took a break and started learning front-end when I was 18.
 I'm a life-long learner who enjoys testing and creating new things.
 I'm trying to expand my knowledge bit by bit :)

 ###  🧰 Languages and Tools